ShaktidharK1997/mochihealth-takehome/README.md

 - Log moods with emojis (😊 happy, 😕 confused, 😠 frustrated, 🎉 celebratory)
 - Add notes to provide context
-- See a daily visualization of mood distribution
+- See a daily visualization of mood distribution with grouping and filtering options
-- Auto-refreshes every 30 seconds (optional)
+- Auto-refreshes every 30 seconds (optional and customizable)
 - All data stored in a Google Sheet using a service account

 ## Setup